YashuBhat96/ByteTrack/README.md

 ## Getting Started
 ## Setup

-To get started with ByteTrack, follow these steps to set up your environment:
+Follow these steps to set up your environment for ByteTrack.

-## 1. Clone the ByteTrack Repository
+1. Clone the ByteTrack Repository

-First, clone the repository and navigate into the project directory.
-The code block below will allow for both ByteTrack and custom YOLOv7 to be cloned automatically.
+To get started, clone the ByteTrack repository with the custom YOLOv7 submodule.
+This setup ensures that YOLOv7, customized for our dataset, is available in the YOLOv7_custom folder inside the ByteTrack directory.

 ```bash
 git clone --recurse-submodules https://github.com/YashuBhat96/ByteTrack.git
 cd ByteTrack
 ```
-Our pipeline has dependencies on YOLOv7, and we require a custom-trained YOLOv7 directory within the YOLOv7_custom folder inside the ByteTrack directory as a submodule.
-This setup uses YOLOv7 ([original YOLOv7](https://github.com/WongKinYiu/yolov7)) customized for our dataset, available here: [YOLOv7_custom](https://github.com/YashuBhat96/Yolov7_custom_ByteTrack.git).
+Our pipeline depends on YOLOv7.
+The customized YOLOv7 repository is available here: [YOLOv7_custom](https://github.com/YashuBhat96/Yolov7_custom_ByteTrack.git).

 ## 2. Set Up the Environment
-You have two options for setting up your environment, depending on your preference and requirements.
+Choose one of the following methods to set up the environment:

 #### **A. Using the Environment File**:
 For a reproducible setup, use the ByteTrack_env.yml file to create a Conda environment with all necessary dependencies.